harrislapiroff/summeralities/journal/_posts/2013-12-22-starving-children.md

 title: Starving Children
 image: /journal/media/2013-12-22-clowns.jpg
 image_title: Clowns
-image_caption: "Sabee, me, Suzie, and Julia"
+image_caption: "Sabee, me, Susie, and Julia"
 ---

 My birthday was on November 24th.
 I celebrated a quarter-century of life on the planet.
 Julia and I were in Durban, on the eastern coast of South Africa in the KwaZulu-Natal province.
 KZN (that's "kay *zed* en," Americans), for short.
 We were at the beach, with two of her friends who she hadn't seen for some time.